Botanical Name: Sedum morganianum

 Light: Bright light with some direct sun.
 Shade from strong summer sun.

 Water: Keep soil lightly moist in spring and summer.
+Take care not to saturate the soil when watering Donkey's Tail.
+Soggy soil will cause the stems to rot at the base.
 In fall and winter, water sparingly.
 If leaves appear shriveled, it may be underwatered.

-Humidity: Average humidity.
-Will tolerate dry air, but keep plant out of drafts.
+Humidity: Average room (around 40% relative humidity).
+Will tolerate dry air, but keep plant out of drafts and away from AC/heat vents.

 Fertilizer: Feed monthly spring and summer with a fertilizer specially made for succulents.